 - Use a whistle for a recall.

-- Mark and reward the dog for frequently checking in with his/her own.
-For example, looking at the owner when seeing another dog on a walk.
+- Mark and reward the dog for frequently checking in with their owner.
+For example, reinforce the dog for looking at the owner when seeing another dog on a walk.